ACL Tear Wilbur Park, MO

 • Not being able to put any weight on your knee

-If you think you’ve suffered an ACL tear, it’s necessary to contact a doctor or a licensed physical therapist in Wilbur Park, MO to confirm your injury and come up with the treatment plan you need to recover.
-We offer no-cost, no-obligation injury screenings and have a wide network of trusted doctors in Wilbur Park, MO that we can connect you with.
-Your Axes physical or occupational therapist is an essential part of your recovery team, working closely with you and your doctors and medical providers to collaborate on your safe and efficient recovery.
+If you suspect you’ve sustained an ACL tear, it’s vital to visit a doctor or a licensed physical therapist in Wilbur Park, MO to diagnose your injury and get you the treatment you need.
+We offer no-cost, no strings attached injury screenings and have a wide network of trusted doctors in Wilbur Park, MO that we can connect you with.
+Your Axes physical or occupational therapist is an integral part of your recovery team, working closely with you and your doctors and medical providers to collaborate on your safe and efficient recovery.

 ACL Tear Therapy Wilbur Park, MO | Physical and Occupational Therapy Near Wilbur Park